o1-labs/proof-systems/README.md

 ## Benchmarks
 Right now there are only runtime benchmarks in kimchi, can be run this way
 > cargo criterion --bench time

 It requires cargo-criterion
-> cargo install cargo-criterion it is possible to filter the benchmarks to be run with a regular expression, for example to only run Proving benchmarks:
+> cargo install cargo-criterion

+it is possible to filter the benchmarks to be run with a regular expression, for example to only run Proving benchmarks:
 > cargo criterion --bench time -- Proving

+The main thing to have in mind is the trait `tools/benchmarking::Benchmark`, to create a benchmark it suffices to create an empty `struct` and implement the trait for it, then it can be added in `kimchi/benches/time` for example, more measurements will be available in the future and won't require changes to the benchmark.

 ## Organization